 A car camera or a dash camera serving as an impartial "witness" can help you disentangle from many controversial situations that occur on the road.
 Such camera will record all the traffic accidents and bear evidence of the unexpected situations.
 The car camera is a miniature recording device, which performs a recording of the videos of various length.
 The auto camera records the video footage of a traffic incident to a memory card, and when the memory is filled the new footage files overwrite the old ones.

 Modern car cameras may have a variety of additional features implemented, such as a GPS or a radar detector for notifying you of the police radars detected ahead on the road.
-You can get a more detailed information on such detecting devices if you read our Radar Detectors review.
+You can get a more detailed information about these devices in this review.